melizalab/comp-neurosci/assignments/data-exploration.md

 3. Test the model and goodness of fit by seeing if you can predict responses to novel stimuli.
 4. Test a hypothesis of your choice.

-These data sets should work well with this project:
+These papers and datasets will work well with this project type.

-- `crcns/lgn-1`: spiking responses of LGN neurons in the mouse to drifting gratings.
+- Scholl B, Tan AYY, Corey J, and Priebe NJ.
+Emergence of orientation selectivity in the mammalian visual pathway J. Neurosci.
+33(26):10616-10624. [lgn-1](https://crcns.org/data-sets/vc/pvc-2).
 You should be able to use a fairly simple linear encoding model and estimation techniques with these neurons.
-- `crcns/aa-2`: zebra finch auditory neurons from a variety of brain regions stimulated with individual songs and synthetic noise.
+- Touryan J, Felsen G, and Dan Y. (2005) Spatial structure of complex cell receptive fields measured with natural images, Neuron 45, 781-791. [pvc-2](https://crcns.org/data-sets/vc/pvc-2)
+- Felsen G, Touryan J, Han F, and Dan Y. (2005) Cortical sensitivity to visual features in natural scenes, PLoS Biol.
+3 (10), e342. [pvc-2](https://crcns.org/data-sets/vc/pvc-2)
+- Amin N, Gill P, Theunissen FE.
+(2010) Role of the zebra finch auditory thalamus in generating complex representations for natural sounds.
+J Neurophysiol.
+104(2):784-98 [aa-2](https://crcns.org/data-sets/aa/aa-2)
+- Woolley SMN, Gill PR, Fremouw T, Theunissen FE (2009) Functional groups in the avian auditory system.
+J Neurosci 29(9):2780-93. [aa-2](https://crcns.org/data-sets/aa/aa-2).
 A simple linear model will work for many neurons, but you will need to use regularized linear regression to obtain good estimates.
-- `zf/noise-invariance`: zebra finch auditory neurons stimulated with auditory scenes comprising foreground zebra finch songs added to a complex background mimicking the sound of a zebra finch colony.
-These data were collected in the Meliza lab, so we can provide a lot of assistance understanding the structure.
-You may need a more complex nonlinear model and estimation techniques for these cells, however.

 ### Build and test a decoder/classifier